 The Business Law Section ("BLS") serves its members and the public through its substantive Standing Committees (the "Committees").
 This letter is to urge you to consider applying for membership on one of the Committees.
-The committees are the Standing Committees on Agribusiness, Commercial Transactions (formerly UCC), Consumer Financial Services, Corporations, Cyberspace Law, Financial Institutions, Franchise Law, Health Law, Insolvency Law, Insurance Law, Nonprofit Organizations, Opinions, Partnerships and Limited Liability Companies, and the Editorial Board of the BLS.
+The committees are the Standing Committees on Agribusiness, Business Litigation, Commercial Transactions (formerly UCC), Consumer Financial Services, Corporations, Financial Institutions, Franchise Law, Health Law, Insolvency Law, Insurance Law, Internet and Privacy Law (formerly Cyberspace Law), Nonprofit Organizations, Opinions, Partnerships and Limited Liability Companies, and the Editorial Board of the BLS.

 Membership on a Committee affords unique opportunities to participate in the creation of law in your practice area, to get to know and be known by other practitioners, to work with the recognized leaders in your field and to stay on the cutting edge of developments and practice techniques.
 It is a rewarding experience that keeps one ahead of and in touch with business law developments.
 Beyond a willingness to contribute, there are few eligibility requirements.
 All members of the BLS who have been in practice at least five years are eligible to be appointed to a Committee, and the requirement of five years of practice may be waived for members of the Editorial Board.
 The BLS strives to include members from solo and small practices as well as larger firms, geographical areas outside California's major urban centers, women and members of ethnic and racial minority groups and other under-represented categories of the BLS's diverse membership base.